sensei-hacker/password-dog/README.md

 Note it takes a minute for the application to start up.

-Note the installation script will download a 1.3GB dictionary file from Amazon S3.

 A sample html file in /var/www/html/password-dog/index.html shows how to update a password meter using AJAX with Password Dog.